GenomeDK/genomedk-docs/technical.rst

 Backup
 ======

 Backup is made to an offsite disk based solution on a weekly basis.
-Read more here: :ref:`working_with_data<Working with data>`
+Read more here: :doc:`/working_with_data`

 Power
 =====